Hoi-Jeon/Verilog-for-Mic-in-Matrix-Creator/README.md

 ## Test bench of FPGA code for PDM microphones

 In order to create a test bench for reading and post-processing data **only** from 8 PDM microphones, some parts of the above full FPGA strucutre were selected and modified.
-Its Hierarchy in *Xilinx ISE Deisng Suite* is shown below:
+Its Hierarchy in ***Xilinx ISE Design Suite*** is shown below:

 ![TestBench_Structure](Pictures/FPGA_TestBench_Structure.png)
 </br><*A structure of Test Bench for PDM microphones*>